kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Join

-The Join takes in two relations and generates a relation that contains all tuples that are a combination of two tuples (one from each input relation) where for each attribute that the two relations share, the values for that attribute of both tuples are the same.
+The Join takes two relations and outputs a relation with tuples that match a shared attribute between two input relations.

 There are two differences between intersect and join.
 1. Join returns duplicates, but intersect removes duplicates.